apollo-elements/apollo-elements/.changeset/sour-mayflies-breathe.md

 "@apollo-elements/hybrids": major
 ---

-Upgrades hybrids dependency to version 5.
+Upgrades hybrids dependency to version 5.3.3 and use `ApolloController`

-`query`, `mutation`, and `subscription` factories now return a spread of properties.
-This was done to avoid the need to hack into hybrids' reactivity system.
+Now, `query`, `mutation`, and `subscription` factories use `ApolloController` under the hood.
+This removes the need to hack into hybrids' reactivity system, deletes bad prototype hacking, and decreseases bundle sizes.

-To migrate, remove your `client` calls and replace your `query` etc with spreads:
+We also removed the `client` factory.
+Instead, pass a `client` instance in to the factory's options (or don't, to fallback to the default `window.__APOLLO_CLIENT__`).

 #### Before: